 There is a flexible approach to course delivery.

-You will study a number of modules which aim to increase the knowledge and skills which are necessary for Evidence-based Practice.
-These will focus upon Evidence-based Practice, research design and methods, statistics and change management.
-You will be encouraged to apply these to your own area of practice.
-In the final year you will undertake a dissertation project related to your own area of interest.
+You study a number of modules to increase the knowledge and skills needed for evidence-based practice.
+These focus upon evidence-based practice, research design and methods, statistics and change management.
+You are encouraged to apply these to your own area of practice.
+In the final year you undertake a dissertation project related to your own area of interest.

 You gain the knowledge and skills you need to design and manage a primary or secondary research audit or evaluation project that’s relevant to your practice.
 You also cover research governance and ethics, and prepare for applying for ethical approval or release.
 And we prepare you for your dissertation if you choose to progress to the master’s programme.

-You enhance your skills as a professional practicing evidence-based health and social care practitioner.
+You enhance your skills as a professional practicing evidence-based health care.
 This module also helps your transition to postgraduate study.
 You develop key skills that are transferable to subsequent modules, such as literature searching and using advanced critical appraisal skills as an integral part of decision making in health and social care.
-You also apply the principles of change management to affect how you use research in health and social care.
-We use a variety of approaches to teaching including learning sets, e-learning, formal lectures and seminars.
+You also learn how to apply the principles of change management to implement evidence in practice.
+We use a variety of approaches to teaching including e-learning, formal lectures, seminars and practical activities.

 You gain a solid grounding in the statistical concepts needed in analysing basic health and medical data.
 The indicative content provides an overview of the basic concepts in statistics.
 It leads you from understanding basic fundamentals up to multivariate analysis.